What is the Hashkafa of Yeshivat Drisha?

 How do I apply?

-You can apply through our website at yeshivat.drisha.org/apply or contacts [email protected] for more information!
+You can apply through our website at yeshivat.drisha.org/apply or contact [email protected] for more information!